 D. The floor shall be dry and suitable for the animals to lie down.

-E. Any animal shall be provided with extra protection by improved housing facilities, blankets, or other methods, if the health of the animal is compromised is any way.
+E. Any animal shall be provided with extra protection by improved housing facilities, blankets, or other methods if the health of the animal is compromised in any way.

 F. Where indoor shelter is provided, that shelter shall be adequately ventilated to prevent excessive dust or excessive moisture that may be detrimental to the equine’s health.

 A. Equines shall have unlimited access to clean water to maintain normal hydration.

 B. Each equine shall have sufficient hay, grain, or other feed to maintain its normal body weight.
 Additional feed shall be fed to underweight animals to achieve normal weight.

 C. The feeding arrangements shall be such that each animal gets its own proper share of food

 D. All owners/keepers of equine shall have on hand at all times enough hay and grain to maintain all equine in a healthy condition.